-Pilots Accuse Air India of Gender Discrimination Against Pregnant Women
+Air India Is Being Accused of Discriminating Against Pregnant Pilots

 The Indian Commercial Pilots’ Association has written a letter to Air India’s managing director, accusing the airline of actively discriminating against pregnant women pilots, Hindustan Times has reported.

 According to the airlines’ policy, upon reporting their pregnancy, women pilots are taken off all flight duties and shifted to desk jobs.
 Reportedly, their pay and incentives broadly remain the same.
 However, the names of women pilots, who avail maternity leaves, are often misspelled or simply excluded from organizational lists.
-This adversely affects their seniority and denies them benefits of their service.
+This adversely affects their seniority and denies them benefits of their service, the letter alleges.

 The airline’s actions are “insulting to [women pilots] and almost makes out pregnancy as if it is a stigma or a negative marker which makes the said woman pilot ‘unfit’ or ‘not qualified or entitled’ to discharge her duties ably, shoulder to shoulder with her male counterparts,” the letter notes.